GalHalifa6/set-card-game/README.md

 1. Lay out 12 cards on the table.
 2. The goal is to find a "set" – a triple that satisfies the rule above.
 3. If no set exists on the table, deal 3 more cards.
 4. The game ends when the deck is empty and no sets remain.

+for two players:
+1) player 1 keyboards: qwerasdfzxcv
+2) player 2 keyboards: poiu;lkj/.,m

 ---